Combined HELP loan limit

 Yes.
 Existing FEE-HELP, VET FEE-HELP and VET Student Loan debts will be carried over and count towards your HELP loan limit.

-What are the HELP loan limit amounts?
+What is the HELP loan limit amount?

 For 2020, the HELP loan limit is $106,319 for most students.

 The limit for students studying medicine, dentistry and veterinary science courses leading to initial registration is $152,700.

 Renewable HELP balance

 The renewable HELP balance is your available borrowing capacity for HECS-HELP, FEE HELP, VET FEE HELP and VET Student Loans.
 This is your available HELP balance.

 How is my available HELP balance calculated?